parksu111/skynet/README.md

 ```
 conda create -n skynet38 python=3.8
 ```
 You can use a different name for the environment and a different version of python.
-However, I recommend using python 3.8 as Skynet was made using python 3.8.
+However, I recommend using python 3.8 as **Skynet** was made using python 3.8.

 Once you enter the code to create a new environment, you will be asked if you would like to install several basic packages.
 Type 'y' and press 'Enter'.

 ![alt text](https://github.com/parksu92/sleep-state-classification/blob/main/images/1b.png)

-Once the new environment is created, you can activate that environment with the following code:
+Once the new environment is created, you can activate that environment with the following command:
 ```
 conda activate skynet38
 ```